Vardoge/synq-getting-started/README.md

 * Use [CircleCI](https://circleci.com/dashboard) for Continous Integration
 * Use [Coveralls](https://coveralls.io/) to monitor test coverage
 * Aim for continuous deployment.
-  * Each repo maintainer determines the schedule of the deployments but should be no longer than 1 week (unless no changes were made)
+Maintainers determine the release cadence but changes should be deployed at least once a week
+  * Some services use [Heroku](https://dashboard.heroku.com/teams/synqfm/apps) with automatic deploys on changes to `master`
+  * "Core" runs on DigitalOcean with a manual "tag and build" model, here's an example [release](https://github.com/SYNQfm/obaku/releases/tag/2017-07-11)

 ## Best Practices